 - Preheat the oven to 450°F

-- Uncover the cobbler and place it on a sheet pan.
+- Uncover the casserole and place it on a sheet pan.

 - Remove from the oven and serve hot.

-For today’s recipe I am using homemade puréed pumpkin (you can use canned pumpkin if you prefer), but you can easily replace the puréed pumpkin with diced pumpkin if you would rather.
+For today’s recipe I am using homemade puréed pumpkin but you can use canned pumpkin if you prefer.
+You can also easily replace the purée with diced pumpkin if you would rather.